Codium-ai/pr-agent/docs/REVIEW.md

 ```
 /reflect_and_review
 ```
-The module will first ask the author questions about the PR, and will guide the review based on his answers.
+The tool will first ask the author questions about the PR, and will guide the review based on his answers.

 <kbd><img src=./../pics/reflection_questions.png width="768"></kbd>
 <kbd><img src=./../pics/reflection_answers.png width="768"></kbd>